pclubuiet/website/README.md

 You could help us in an even better way!

-### Help us by reviewing others' Pull Requests! ###
+### Help us by reviewing other Pull Requests! ###
-If you have the time and the knowledge then you must review others' Pull Requests.
+If you have the time and the knowledge then you must review other Pull Requests.
 This would stop Pull Requests from stacking up and will definitely mean your Pull Request would be reviewed faster.

-**Things to keep in mind while reviewing a Pull Request**
+**Things to keep in mind while reviewing a Pull Request:**

-If any of the following questions has a **yes** for an answer then the request shall **not** be approved.
+If any of the following questions has a **YES** for an answer then the request shall **NOT** be approved.
-* Will the referenced issue **not** be fixed with the Pull Request?
+* Will the referenced issue **NOT** be fixed with the Pull Request?
+* Is the commit message **NOT** good?
 * Are there unnecessary changes?
-* Is the commit message **not** good?
 * Is a rebase required?
-* Is the fix dirty (hacky)?
+* Is the fix dirty / hacky?

-*Reviewers shall make sure that the reviews are done on a first come first service basis.*
+*Note: Reviewers shall make sure that the reviews are done on a first come, first served basis.*